South West Coast Path Walking

 What People Say

 - "We just wanted to say how perfect our walking holidays were!
-Nice bed & breakfast, lovely people and a wunderfull landscape!
+Nice bed & breakfast, lovely people and a wonderfull landscape!
 And every day our luggage was in the next bed & breakfast.
-Thank you for organize it!"
+Thank you for organizing it!"